Bhavesh2k4/PLY-python--lexer-parser-Cpp/README.md

 # PLY-python--lexer-parser-Cpp
-This project is a simple  parser for a C++ language, implemented using PLY (Python Lex-Yacc).
+This project is a simple  parser for C++ language, implemented using PLY (Python Lex-Yacc).
 It includes a lexer and parser to analyze the syntax of input code, supporting features like conditional statements, loops, variable assignments, and expressions.
 Provides a foundation for understanding lexical analysis and parsing concepts.

-Lexer (ply.lex):
+*pip install ply*

+*Lexer (ply.lex):*

 The lexer defines a set of tokens, which are the building blocks of the programming language.
 Tokens include numbers, operators, keywords, etc.
 Regular expressions are used to define the patterns for each token, such as numbers, arithmetic operators, parentheses, etc.